Skip to main content

 Northern Ireland Buildings Database

-To find out if a building is listed in Northern Ireland, you can search the Northern Ireland Buildings Database.
-This has information on all listed buildings as well as information on buildings recorded since 1997 that do not meet the statutory test.
+To find out if a building is listed in Northern Ireland, you can search the Northern Ireland Buildings Database or look for a building on the Historic Environment Map Viewer.
+These have information on all listed buildings as well as information on buildings recorded since 1997 that do not meet the statutory test.

 The Statutory List has information on buildings that have not been reviewed since 1997.
 The list is a paper record.
 You can read the list at the Northern Ireland Monuments and Buildings Record and in local council offices.